albanribet/albanribet/README.md

 ### I'm Alban!

 ## 🌱 About me
-I'm currently doing a Bachelor's degree in computer science and marketing at the University of Otago.
+I'm doing a Bachelor's degree in computer science and marketing at the University of Otago.
 My interests are coding, games, and the gym.

 ## 🎓 Goals
 To become a software developer and not be homeless 🫡